-That’s why we’re asking you to make a few simple changes at home to save water.
-This means there’s more water for everyone, and more water stays in the environment.
+We need you to make a few small, simple changes at home to save water.
+This will help ensure there’s plenty of water for everyone in our community, and will help protect our environment, too.

 A sneaky leaky loo